Great photography. On time. On budget.

 After Business am closed in December 2003, I made the decision to concentrate almost exclusively on corporate work, including brochures, websites and public relations photography, while still shooting editorial work for newspapers, magazines and contract publishers.

-I have been shooting digitally since 2000, and shooting solely on digital since 2007.
+I have been shooting digitally since 2000, and have been shooting entirely on digital since 2007.

 Industry bodies and organisations

-As well as being a full time photographer, I have represented the interests of UK photographers on a national and international level within organisations including the British photographic Council, the National Union of Journalists, EPUK and DACS.
+As well as being a full time photographer, I campaign, research and represent the interests of UK photographers on a national and international level within organisations including the British Photographic Council, the National Union of Journalists, Editorial Photographers UK, the European Federation of Journalists and DACS.

 I was a founding board member of the British Photographic Council, and served as its secretary until 2014.